zwoefler/data-is-aweseome/tesla_wait_time_isualization/README.md

 ## Problems
 - Chinese Font/text isn't redenred correctly in images
+- Raw_Files get too big.
+Write pipeline, that only saves the file when it fails
+- Pipeline on GitHub that downloads the HTML, gets the ModelJSON for that vehicle/country and pushes to final_data
+- Model S and Model X have larger chunks of missing or 0 data outside the US

 ## ToDos
 - [ ] Get data for all regions available since "the beginning"